accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/8.7/index.md

 ---
-title: On each web page, is each [change in the human language](#change-in-the-human-language) identified in the source code (except in particular cases)?
+title: On each web page, is each [language change](#language-change) indicated in the source code (excluding special cases)?
 ---